Beverages

 Breaching advertising codes

 This company has been criticised for offensive advertising.
-In 2018 the Advertising Standards Bureau upheld complaints about an ad by this company on the grounds that they breached advertising codes.
+In 2012, 2016 and 2018 Ad Standards upheld complaints about ads by this company on the grounds that they breached advertising codes.
 The ads were subsequently discontinued or modified.
-The ad made fun of people with ginger hair and portrayed them in an inferior manner.
+The 2018 ad made fun of people with ginger hair and portrayed them in an inferior manner.

 Misleading labelling